SocialFinanceDigitalLabs/family-context-live/README.md

 #### Docker Compose NGINX Version
 A slightly more detailed setup that allows for caching of static files and also injection of any SSL certificates.
 This will require more setup to enable though!
-There are two configurations for nginx available: http only (use the nginx.no-ssl.conf file) or https only (use the default nginx.conf file).
+There are two configurations for nginx available: http only (use the nginx.conf file) or https only (use the nginx.ssl.conf file).
 Any SSL certificates need to go into the ./nginx/certs folder.
 Refer to the [documentation there](./nginx/certs/README.md) for more details.